 Brian Salomon testified he met Alan Roach through boxing, and they were sparring partners.
 On December 31, 2020, he received a call from Alan Roach.
 At the time he was shopping with Maria Bravo, the mother of his son, and his baby son.
 He was told to buy gloves, then to go to Jade’s house.
 He entered CVS at 3:21 p.m., bought gloves, and then Maria Bravo dropped him off at Jade’s house.
 He had never met her before.
-She was by the vehicle, and he described her demeanor as “kind off, not there.”
+She was by the vehicle, and he described her demeanor as “kinda off, not there.”

 He testified she asked him to come inside, and he stood by the front entrance, where he could see a handgun on the counter.
 She said, “So, I drugged him.
 He’s in the backseat.”
 At that point Brian was “kinda nervous and a little scared.”
 When asked by the prosecutor what job he thought he was there to do, he answered he was to help the stepfather get out of the vehicle and into his house.
 “I thought I was doing a good deed,” he said.

 Brian testified he asked Jade, “Do you want me to help bring him into the house?”
-She answered, “Yes,” and said she had put a pillowcase over his head.
+She answered, “Yes,” and then said she had put a pillowcase over his head.
 “Do you want me to carry him in?
 She responded, “I have a rope around him.”
 He asked, “Do you want me to bring him inside?”
 Jade said, “No, I want you to strangle him.
 Bring him inside and I’ll take care of the rest.”